 Suckling occasionally played between the posts as Vancouver could never seem to settle on a consistent fixture in the goal crease.
 Some early seasons the keeper changed up with a different person from game to game while J Quann and Myers became the usual choices in the mid- to late-1890s.
 ‘Boney’ was listed as the goalkeeper in a photograph collage printed in the Saturday Globe newspaper in January 1897, accompanying a history of the lacrosse club to that date, although the previous season would end up being his final on the playing field.

-‘Boney’ Suckling played for 11 seasons from the game’s debut on the Coast in 1886 until 1896 although he is not listed on the roster for the singular 1886 and 1887 matches played by the Vancouver Lacrosse Club.
+‘Boney’ Suckling played for 11 seasons from the game’s debut on the Coast in 1886 until 1896 although he is not listed on the roster for the singular 1886 and 1887 matches played by the Vancouver Lacrosse Club – he may have been back in Toronto during that time.
 His final game ended in controversy, when the Victoria Capitals filed a protest – dismissed a couple weeks later on a bureaucratic technicality – due to his rough play in the September 4, 1896 match at Brockton Point.

 After his retirement as a player, he later became a referee, team official, and the provincial association president.
 His involvement in lacrosse continued until a few years before his death at age 74.